In the Beginning

 The firm's founders saw a genuine need for attorneys experienced in practicing before the various federal agencies involved in transportation.
 These included the traditional agencies that regulate transportation, economics, and safety, such as the Interstate Commerce Commission, Federal Energy Regulatory Commission, Federal Maritime Commission, Maritime Administration, Federal Aviation Administration, Federal Railroad Administration, Federal Highway Administration, and the Department of Transportation.
 The firm gained expertise with these and with virtually all other agencies that have a direct or an indirect regulatory impact on transportation.

-Satisfied with the firm's work on these Washington issues, the firm's clients soon began to ask more of GKG Law.
+The firm's clients soon began to ask more of GKG Law.
 Expertise flowed naturally from one area to another.